ArnaudDroitLab/LD-annot/README.md

-##### When data come from SNP genotyping, files containing genotypes per individual should be placed in a folder int the same folder as LD-annot.py and calculLD.sh:
+##### When data come from SNP genotyping, files containing genotypes per individual should be placed in a folder in the same folder as LD-annot.py and calculLD.sh:
 ```
 python3 annot-GBS.py PathToSnpFiles annot.gff3 candidate type thr output SNP_Map
 ```